peoray/peoray.dev/src/content/blog/using-concurrently.md

 > **NB:** This `package.json` file is the one in the server directory and not the one in the client folder.

-This would require you to open multiple terminal tabs and run `npm run client` and <br> `npm run server`.
+This would require you to open multiple terminal tabs and run `npm run client` and `npm run server`.
 Overtime, this can get tiring.

 To save time, you can run both commands using a single script.
 All you need is to use a package called [concurrently](https://github.com/kimmobrunfeldt/concurrently).